- Magnetic fields help a planet hold onto its oceans.

 This separation of iron-sulfur and iron-hydrogen liquids is also seen within the Earth, but with a key difference: temperature.

 “The temperature of the Earth’s core (~6,740 °F) is much higher than that of Mars’ core,” Yokoo told Big Think.
 At these high temperatures, the iron-sulfur and iron-hydrogen liquids mix together.
 However, we do see stratification higher in the core, where the temperatures are lower.
 “This is the reason why the Earth’s core is stratified only at its top, while Mars’ core is entirely stratified,” Yokoo said.
 “It should take a very long time (like one billion years) for the Earth’s core to be fully stratified.”

 We’ve got time, in other words.

 These results, however, have implications in the search for habitable exoplanets.
-Routinely, a key metric to determine if an extrasolar planet can host life is for liquid water to be able to exist on the surface, in a location that is neither too cold nor too hot.
-But perhaps, a strong magnetic field should be another key metric to determine if the planet can hold onto its water.
+A common metric used to determine if an extrasolar planet can host life is the presence of liquid water on the surface in a location that is neither too cold nor too hot.
+But perhaps a strong magnetic field should be another key metric to determine whether the planet can hold onto its water.
 And it may very well be that magnetic fields as strong as the Earth’s are relatively rare in the Universe.